elrobin/readingguides/3-Credibility-and-trust.md

    + publication bias.
 This refers to publishing positive results and not negative findings.

 They then discuss studies focusing on specific types of peer review.
 They mainly focus on the evaluation of research outputs.

+## Transparency and reproducibility

+## Ethics and integrity

+**Chomsky, N. (2008).
+The Responsibility of Intellectuals.
+In A. Arnove (Ed.), _The Essential Chomsky_ (pp. 39-62).
+Bodley Head.**

+This essay discusses the moral responsibilities of intellectuals, focusing on ethical obligations, integrity, and the role of scholars in challenging misinformation and power.
+It aligns closely with topics around ethical frameworks and the role of integrity in scientific and intellectual work.